awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

 Example

- The following example shows how to configure the queues described in this section by using the AWS CLI in the command prompt on Windows operating systems\.
+ The following example shows how to configure a queue  by using the AWS CLI in the command prompt on Windows operating systems\.

 **Note**
  This example must be submitted on one line in the AWS CLI\.